Disclosure: This page contains affiliate links. We may earn a commission if you purchase through our links at no additional cost to you.

 FDA Clearance

-FDA Class II medical device clearance indicates that a device has been reviewed for safety and meets quality standards.
-While not all effective devices carry this clearance, it provides an additional layer of confidence in the product.
+FDA Class II medical device clearance means the device has been reviewed for safety and meets quality standards.
+Not every good device has it, but it gives you extra confidence.
 All NovaaLab devices carry FDA Class II clearance.

 Treatment Area and Form Factor